-The mixing phase consists of multiple interventions such as : track cleaning (reducing the singer's breath, the monitoring feedback, background noise suppression, sibilances and plosives), audio & MIDI quantification, equalization (subtractive or additive, M/S), compression (full-band, multiband, parallel or sidechain), the reamping, effects (delay, reverb, saturation, chorus, flanger, phaser, vocoder, tremolo, etc), harmonic generation, pitch correction, track mixing itself (volume and pan), parameters automation, mix-down creation by analog or digital summing ...
+The mixing phase consists of multiple interventions such as : track cleaning (reducing the singer's breath, the monitoring feedback, etc), sibilances and plosives (noise gate, de-esser), audio & MIDI quantification, equalization (subtractive or additive, M/S), compression (full-band, multiband, parallel or sidechain), the reamping, effects (delay, reverb, saturation, harmonic generation, etc), track mixing itself (volume and pan), parameters automation, mix-down creation by analog or digital summing ...

 Some of these operations will be essential, others will only be justified based on the intrinsic quality of the tracks.